Maritime object classification with SAR imagery using quantum kernel methods

 \subsection{Insights and Limitations}

-Overall, the results show that quantum kernels, especially the Ry1DSt and RyRz1DAlt kernels perform competitively with the strong baselines obtained with the Laplacian and RBF kernels.
+The results show that quantum kernels, especially the Ry1DSt and RyRz1DAlt kernels, perform competitively with the strong baselines obtained with the Laplacian and RBF kernels.
 Both of these quantum kernels obtained higher testing metric values than the RBF kernel in all cases except in the \texttt{is\_fishing} task, where the RBF and Ry1DSt kernels obtained equally higher test recall than the RyRz1DAlt kernel.
 This suggests that quantum machine learning methods, specifically QKMs, have the potential to provide enhanced learning performance for the purpose of improving IUU fishing surveillance capabilities.

 However, these results are based on classical simulations.
 Implementing the proposed kernels on quantum hardware would likely introduce additional challenges~\cite{Thanasilp2024Exponential,Heyraud2022NoisyQKMs,Wang2021Towards}.
 Furthermore, the analysis in Appendix~\ref{sec:Principal component analysis considerations} indicates diminishing returns when increasing the number of principal components (and hence qubits).
 While this does not strongly support scaling up qubit counts, the results nevertheless provide evidence that QKMs can achieve competitive performance.
 Taken together, these findings support the promise of QKMs, while highlighting the need for further research to justify experimental implementations.

 The reasonably good performance of the linear kernel, which obtained accuracies of 0.7400 and 0.7920 on the \texttt{is\_vessel} and \texttt{is\_fishing} tasks (respectively), suggests that the GRD datasets have a moderate degree of linear separability.
 In Appendix~\ref{sec:t-SNE plots of the GRD datasets}, we provide two-dimensional visualisations (obtained using $t$-distributed stochastic neighbor embeddings) of the GRD datasets for the \texttt{is\_vessel} and \texttt{is\_fishing} classification tasks.
 The plots show that the GRD \texttt{is\_fishing} dataset exhibits a greater degree of linear separability than the GRD \texttt{is\_vessel} dataset, consistent with the performance of the linear kernel on these datasets.
 However, to improve performance further, the results show that the employment of non-linear kernels is necessary, which motivates their application in this context.